Peer Tutoring Program (STTAR)

 Want to tutor?

 TUTORS: After you return your Tutor Information Form, your name will be added to the available list of tutors.
-Once matched, I will contact you by email with the tutee's contact information and instructions.
+Once matched, you will be contacted by email with the tutee's contact information and instructions.

-TUTEES: After we receive your Request for Tutor Form, we will match you with an available tutor for the requested subject.
-Once matched, I will contact you by email with the tutor's contact information and instructions.
+TUTEES: After you submit your Request for Tutor Form, you will be matched with an available tutor for the requested subject.
+Once matched, you will be emailed the tutor's contact information and instructions.

 Agreement for STTAR Tutors

-Criteria and Instructions for being a STARR Tutor
+Criteria and Instructions for being a STTAR Tutor

 Tutors will NOT be available on an “as needed” basis.
 Both tutor and tutee must make a commitment to the relationship and agree to meet at LEAST one hour a week for a minimum of 6 weeks.
-If your tutee fails to meet with you, report the problem to Ms. Chan in Library and make yourself available for another tutee who needs you on a regular basis.
+If your tutee fails to meet with you, report the problem to Mrs. Otoshi (firstname.lastname@example.org), and make yourself available for another tutee who needs you on a regular basis.

 Starting the process:

 If you receive an email informing you of your tutee match, it is then YOUR responsibility to make contact with that person within 24 hours to set up a regular tutoring schedule.
-You will find a copy of the Timelog on School Loop.
+You will find a copy of the Timelog form on School Loop.
 Meet with the tutee’s teacher during tutorial and set some goals that you would like to accomplish during your relationship.
-Have the teacher sign the Timelog sheet at this first meeting.
-If you cannot contact your tutee, or if something is not working out, please report the problem ASAP to Mrs. Chan in the library.
+Have the teacher sign the Timelog form at this first meeting.
+If you cannot contact your tutee, or if something is not working out, please report the problem to Mrs. Otoshi (email@example.com) as soon as possible.

 As you tutor....